preciofishbone/OmniaDocsG2/blocks/properties-block/index.rst

 Additional settings for image and more
 -------------------------------------------------
-For property type image, additonal settings are available:
+For property type image, additional settings are available:

 .. image:: user-information-property-settings-image.png